-Clock Movement Calendar Removal
+Clock-Movement Calendar Removal

 Many of these units come with a calendar as indicated by the letter K after the movement numbers.
 This is the usual way some movements are supplied by the manufacturer.
 This way it covers movements with and without a calendar.
 In this way only one style is to be made, shipped, and stored ready to ship.
 So sometimes the new movement only comes into the country with a calendar attached.
-The below information will enable you to remove the calendar portion if needed to do so for the installation.
+The below information will enable the removal of the calendar portion if needed to do so for the installation.
 Such as if the calendar tube is in the way of installing the new movement to the dial.

-Look at the new movement you will see two hex nuts on the front of the clock holding a small plate with gears under it.
+Look at the new movement and see two hex nuts on the front of the clock holding a small plate with gears under it.
 See that the old unit does not have this.
 Take these hex nuts off, and the plate, and slide the big gear off of the hand shaft.
 This big gear is just for the calendar.

 There is a small C clip that blocks the hour hand tube from coming off.
 Remove the C clip with a small flat screwdriver and the hour hand tube will come off.
-Do the same thing with your old unit and put the old unit hour hand tube on the new unit.
+Do the same thing with the old unit and put the old unit hour hand tube on the new unit.
 Note the exact position of the new movement’s hour tube.
 This position is important to note before taking it off and put the old unit’s hour tube in the exact position.
 What is meant by position is the humps on the snail looking portion that is attached to the hour hand tube.
 This has to be the same position on the new one just like it was on the old.
 If it is not the same then the hourly strikes will be off.
 The deepest slot is 12 o’clock and the highest hump is 1 o’clock.

 Strike Count Reset